Contact

 Note that I mentioned "end clients" multiple times, not "providers"?
 I did it on purpose: it's a critical detail.

 The current licensing documentation describes SQL with Azure Arc as an end-user benefit only.
 End users can bring it to their provider's estate, shared or dedicated.
-But it's still billable via the end-client's Azure subscription.
+But it's still billable through the end client's Azure subscription.
 We can call it "Bring Your Own License" or invent a new term.
 I like "Bring Your Own Azure", but I'm open to suggestions.

 However, there are rumours, which I cannot and will not confirm, that Microsoft has approached some providers with an offer to replace SQL Server licensed in SPLA with SQL Server licensed with Azure Arc and paid for via the provider's Azure subscription.

 If this unconfirmed rumour triggers your interest, I suggest you reach out to your Microsoft or CSP channel contacts and ask them whether that offer is officially on the table.
-Inform them that you are seriously considering the move from SPLA to Azure Arc, but you want the billing to be processed through your Azure account.
+Inform them that you are seriously considering moving from SPLA to Azure Arc, but you want billing processed through your Azure account.

 If you do so, and I cannot emphasise it enough, GET THE CONFIRMATION IN WRITING.
 Until it's clearly and unambiguously in the official documentation, it is not a compliant scheme.
 Every exception must have supporting evidence in writing.